AmericanAirlines/Hangar/docs/README.md

 #### Connecting the Database to the App
 Now that we've got the Postgres database ready, let's make sure that Hangar knows where to look for the database.
 There is a `.env.sample` file directly inside the Hangar folder that we're going to use as a template for our own `.env` file.
 If you'd like, you can just copy and paste the file and delete the `.sample` portion from the name of your new copy.

-If you've got a code editor like Visual Studio Code, that's perfect for editing the `.env` file.
+If you have a code editor like Visual Studio Code, that's perfect for editing the `.env` file.
 If not, you can still open the file with a simple text editor like Notepad.exe or TextEdit, but you may need to right click and hit "Open with" in order to do so.
 Here's an example of this being done on Windows:

 ![opening env](./assets/dummies-postgres-envdemo.gif)</br>